Google India to nurture 16 startups in 5th Accelerator programme

-New Delhi, Aug 17 (IANS) Google on Tuesday announced names of 16 startups for the fifth cohort of its startup accelerator programme in India.
+New Delhi: Google on Tuesday announced names of 16 startups for the fifth cohort of its startup accelerator programme in India.

 Google for Startups Accelerator (GFSA) India is a three-month, free mentorship and support programme for startups to utilise the cutting-edge technology to build for India and the world.
 Over the past few years, GFSA India has successfully worked with over 80 startups.